appium/appium-espresso-driver/docs/guides/parallel-tests.md

 ## Important Capabilities

-In order to avoid issues when running parallel sessions, several capabilities should be explicitly specified to have a unique value among all parallel sessions:
+In order to avoid issues when running parallel sessions, several capabilities should be explicitly specified in each session, and must have a unique value among all parallel sessions:

 * [`appium:udid`](../reference/capabilities.md#udid)
 * [`appium:systemPort`](../reference/capabilities.md#systemport)